csobrien90/practice-log/README.md

 # Practice Log

-*This is a simple web application - built with html, css, javascript, and php - that allows users to track time on a given task (such as practicing a musical instrument) and view a log of their past sessions.
+*This is a simple web application - built with HTML, CSS, JavaScript, and PHP/MySQL - that allows users to track time on a given task (such as practicing a musical instrument) and view a log of their past sessions.
 This project is in partial fulfillment of the Code Louisville JavaScript course (September - November 2021).*

 ## JavaScript Features